philomates/philomates.github.io/site_generator/content/md/posts/2021-09-29-shadow-realms-in-jsc.md

 ## The JSC implementation

 Recently, after a couple years of discussion, adaption, and refinement, the Shadow Realm proposal reached [stage 3](https://tc39.es/process-document/) as a TC39 proposal.
-In stage 3, the main thing left reach the last TC39 stage is to implement the feature in 2 major web browser JS engines.
+In stage 3, the main thing left reach the last TC39 stage is to implement the feature in 2 major web browsers.

 At Igalia we've been working with SalesForce on Shadow Realms.
 They've put a lot of work into the proposal and are excited about how it could help them with sandboxing tools like Lightning Locker.
-And given our expertise on JS engines, we were happy to work with them on the JSC implementation, which is how I got invovled.
+And given our expertise on JS engines, we were happy to work with them on the WebKit/JSC implementation, which is how I got invovled.

 ### implementation options